-“The U.S. Vision for the Indo-Pacific Region” reporting tour for journalists from Indonesia, Laos, Vietnam, Cambodia and Malaysia took place in Washington, DC, California, and Hawaii to explore areas of cooperation between the United States and our allies and partners, and the benefits this cooperation brings to the region.
+“The U.S. Vision for the Indo-Pacific Region” reporting tour for journalists traveling to the United States from Indonesia, Laos, Vietnam, Cambodia and Malaysia took place in Washington, DC, California, and Hawaii to explore areas of cooperation between the United States and our allies and partners, and the benefits this cooperation brings to the region.

 On the second day of “The U.S. Vision for the Indo-Pacific Region” reporting tour, participants from Indonesia, Laos, Vietnam, Cambodia and Malaysia met with a representative from the US Chamber of Commerce for a briefing focused on economic growth and cooperation between the US and the Indo- Pacific region.
 Among the topics discussed were how the US competes with China on investment opportunities in South East Asia and what investors are looking for when considering a country for investment.
 Questions were asked about how their governments can create an environment that is “investor friendly” and how can they explore more areas of cooperation between the United States and the region.
 The group also met with NOAA representatives to talk about the Marine debris program focusing on international cooperation.
 They concluded the day at the National Bureau of Asian Research.